-We have analyzed this proposed rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
-4321-4370f), and have made a preliminary determination that this action is one of a category of actions which do not individually or cumulatively have a significant effect on the human environment.
-This proposed rule involves establishing a special local regulation issued in conjunction with a regatta or marine parade, as described in figure 2-1, paragraph (34)(h), of the Instruction.
-Under figure 2-1, paragraph (34)(h) of the Instruction, an environmental analysis checklist and a categorical exclusion determination are not required for this proposed rule.
+We have analyzed this proposed rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA)(42 U.S.C.
+4321-4370f), and have made a preliminary determination that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
+This rule is categorically excluded from further review under paragraph 34(g) of Figure 2-1 of the Commandant Instruction.
+A preliminary environmental analysis checklist supporting this determination is available in the docket where indicated under ADDRESSES.
 We seek any comments or information that may lead to the discovery of a significant environmental impact from this proposed rule.

-List of Subjects in 33 CFR Part 100
+List of Subjects in 33 CFR Part 165